SGoerzen/OmiLAXR.ReCoPa/README.md

-# OmiLAXR Adapter
+# OmiLAXR ReCoPa Adapter

-Feel free to adjust this and other readmes.
 Each folder has own `README.md` files with more instructions.

-@DEVELOPERS Please adjust `Install by using scoped registry` and `Install by using Git url` or remove them.
-Also think about to adapt the `package.json` and `.asmdef` files.
-You can adjust your `keywords` in `package.json` how much you need.
-We recommend to keep the keywords `OmiLAXR` and at least `OmiLAXR.Adapter`.
-Finally remove this line.
+## Adapter dependencies
+The adapter has following third-party dependencies:

+- `com.pimdewitte.unitymainthreaddispatcher`: For dispatching main game thread from asynchronous socket io thread.

 ## Install by using scoped registry
 1. Ensure in "Project settings" > "Package Manager" that you have the scoped registry with following settings:
     - Name: npmjs
     - URL: http://registry.npmjs.com
-    - Scope(s): `com.rwth.unity.omilaxr.adapters.YOUR_ADAPTER_NAME`
+    - Scope(s): `com.rwth.unity.omilaxr.modules.recopa`
 2. Go to Package Manager.
 3. Click on the (+) button.
 4. Select 'Add package by name'.
-5. Place in 'Name' field: `com.rwth.unity.omilaxr.adapters.YOUR_ADAPTER_NAME`.
+5. Place in 'Name' field: `com.rwth.unity.omilaxr.modules.recopa`.

 ### Adding scoped registry by using manifest.json (also recommended - quick way)
 1. Alternatively, instead of adding the scoped registry inside Unity editor you can do it by using `manifest.json` file.